berker-z/ritournelle/structure.md

 - `Main.tscn` / `Main.gd`
   - Composition root; owns:
     - Wiring of controllers and panels.
-    - Top‑level log display and status text.
+    - Top‑level overlay frame (ActionBar + StatusBar + InfoBox) that mirrors what overlays use.
   - The main screen shows:
-    - Logs (`InfoBox` instance).
-    - Status (location, HP/energy, equipped items).
-    - Navigation row with `Map` button and a primary `ActionBar` (Inventory/Skills/Save & Exit).
+    - Navigation row with `Map` button.
+    - Bottom `OverlayFrame` with ActionBar/StatusBar/InfoBox for logs + status.
   - All gameplay actions go through overlays and controllers; Main itself has no business logic.
 - `AccountPanel.tscn`
   - Full‑screen overlay for account/character management.